shadybraden/compose/backup/README.md

 `restore.sh FOLDERNAME`

+(split into two scripts, restore_config.sh and restore_bulk.sh)

 And it pulls that folder from /data/backups and unencrypts and uncompresses it, then puts it into /data/FOLDERNAME.restore/

-*after giving a menu to ask which snapshot to use
+*after giving a menu to ask which snapshot to use*